What Is IOPS (Input/Output Operations Per Second) and How Do You Measure It? - Qiling

 Crytal disk mark Read and Write

-Therefore, it's easy to find the IOPS and the MB and GB per second of your storage device using any Iometer tool.
+To find the IOPS and the MB and GB per second of your storage device, you can use any Iometer tool, making it easy to determine these metrics.

 IOPS vs. Throughput